Awaken Your DNA Destiny: Activate Your Extraordinary Meridians for Ascension

 A very special object within Tibetan tantric practice is the Kapala or skullcup.
 The skullcup is related to detachment and transformation of the physical world we experience.
 It represents the spirit exit point from the peak of the skull, the Sahasara chakra into infinite Source.
 The skullcap of an ascended master holds powerful energy for transformation to follow in his or her footsteps, leading the way out of Samsara, the realm of suffering.

-Meditation changes the shape of the cranium bones.
+Meditation causes movement in the cranium bones.

 Years of focused meditation on the Extraordinary Meridians brings physical movement in the cranium sutures.
 Observe the skullcap drum below.
 Rising energy up the spine causes the peak of the head to sometimes expand and rise, creating what is known as a “Buddha Bump”.
 The skullcap of an ascended master holds the energy of transformation and ascension.